VincentVanCode101/craft-templates/README.md

   docker exec -it {PROJECT_NAME}-go-compiler bash
   ```

-### **How to Use the Makefile (Container Usage)**
+### **How to Use the make (file) (Container Usage)**

-This `Makefile` is designed to simplify building, running, and cleaning up a Go application.
+This `make` file is designed to simplify building, running, and cleaning up a Go application.
 It includes commands for building the application for local and Linux environments, running the binary, and cleaning up build artifacts.
+This is not the 'make' you know from your unix-environment, but just a bash script.

-You need to connect to the [development container](#2-connect-to-the-development-container) and can use the `make` commands here (and only here... not outside the container)
+You need to connect to the [development container](#2-connect-to-the-development-container) and can use the `./make` commands here (and only here... not outside the container)

 ---